brendanfalk/react-redux-boilerplate/README.md

 This is a little trickier than I thought.
 It's not like you just get a global variable that you can use anywhere (like Vue).
 Instead, you import the state you want and the actions you want, and then add them to your component's `props` property.

+You can sort of think of this step as:
+1. What data should this component be able to read from the store
+2. What actions should this component be able to make that can update the store

 You can see a good example in [`src/HomePage/index.tsx`](src/HomePage/index.tsx)